 For a list of recommended apps read The Best Fitness Apps for 2020.
 I personally love Beachbody on Demand because my hubby pays for it so it’s free for me.
 I’m on week three of 21 Day Fix and am proud to say I can touch my toes again.
 Whew!

-You know the best part about starting a self care, fitness routine?
+You know the best part about starting a fitness routine?
 It has a domino effect in other areas of your life.
 You’re more likely to eat healthier when you’re working out.
 Exercise triggers mood boosting endorphins that cause positive feelings.
 If you’re struggling with anxiety, which is common during menopause, exercise is a great way to take your mind off your troubles.

 Last but not least, exercise makes your blood pump more, which increases the circulation of oxygen and gives your skin a healthy glow.